-EAT IN ASIA / Destinations / Thailand
+EAT IN ASIA / Food destinations / Thailand - thai food

 Well, I believe Pad-Thai is the most popular Thai dish.
 Does not matter where you live or where you stay, if you go to a Thai restaurant or to a Thai-style fast food bar, you will definitively find there that dish.
 Pad-Thai is as commonly served and liked as a regular Thai fried rice is.
 Order to it a cup of an iced Thai Milk Tea or coffee and you will eat like a real Thai.